Chiefs among playoff-bound teams with injury concerns

 For Detroit, wide receiver Kenny Golladay didn’t return after being evaluated for a concussion following a 42-yard catch in the second quarter.
 Linebacker Devon Kennard and tight end Isaac Nauta each left with hamstring injuries.

+The AFC South champion Houston Texans rested quarterback Deshaun Watson and several other starters against the Tennessee Titans, who won to earn a playoff spot in a game that meant nothing to Houston.
+But the Texans still had a notable injury when cornerback Johnathan Joseph hurt a hamstring in the first half.

-Two playoff-bound teams that did not report any new injuries in early games were the New Orleans Saints and New England Patriots.
+Playoff-bound teams that did not report any new injuries Sunday were the New Orleans Saints, the New England Patriots and the AFC’s top seed, the Baltimore Ravens, who rested numerous starters including quarterback Lamar Jackson.

 Dolphins safety Walt Aikens left in the fourth quarter of Miami’s win over New England with an ankle injury.